Dinah-Ngatia5/Event-Management-System/README.md

-# EventSpark: Connecting People to Local Experiences (Front-end)
+# **<u>EventSpark</u>**: <u>Connecting People to Local Experiences (Front-end)</u>

-Welcome to EventSpark - your gateway to discovering, saving, and purchasing tickets for local events!
+- Welcome to EventSpark - your gateway to discovering, saving, and purchasing tickets for local events!
 This project presents a cutting-edge Vite-React website designed to connect users with experiences in their area.
 With an intuitive interface, EventSpark aims to redefine how users find and engage with local events.

 ## Table Of Contents